zesk/build/docs/hooks.md

 Hooks are ways to change default behaviors in scripts, or just do something at a certain time.

 All hooks should be in your project root located at `bin/hooks`.
+(This also can be overwritten or added to.)

 If build has a default behavior for your hook, it's located at `bin/build/hooks`.

 Most hooks are optional unless specified.